Master's Programme in Evolutionary Biology – MEME

 Learning experience

-Biology instruction at Uppsala University is done in close connection to current research.
-All teachers for the individual courses in the Master's Programme in Biology are active scientists, ensuring that you will get an education that reaches the absolute forefront of the respective field.
+Biology studies at Uppsala University is done in close connection to current research.
+All teachers for the individual courses within the Master's Programme in Biology are active researchers, ensuring that you will get an education that reaches the absolute forefront of the respective field.
+The teachers on the programme are open to discussion, and we expect you to be active during lectures and laboratory sessions.

 Career